sinai-dev/OSLDocs/API/SL_ItemExtension.md

 Used for tents and bedrolls, allows the player to sleep in it.
 Must be on a Deployed-state SL_Deployable item.

+`RestStatusIdentifier` (string)
+* The Identifier of the Status Effect received from sleeping in this Sleepable

 `AffectFoodDrink` (boolean)
 * Whether sleeping in this tent affects the players food and drink values